-May 23rd In-depth analysis of Religion and Politics case studies.
-Re-read the case studies on Bin Laden, Separation of Church and State, Theocracy, and the Truth and Reconciliation Commission in Kessler, Chapter 10, but no note cards necessary on Kessler.
+In-depth analysis of Religion and Politics case studies.
+Re-read the case studies on Bin Laden, Separation of Church and State, Theocracy, and the Truth and Reconciliation Commission in Kessler, Chapter 10, but no note cards necessary on Kessler but notecard on Patel is necessary.